 - A more flexible appraoch to timetabling has been introduced this September which means that class teachers can organise their weeks more creatively.

-Don’t forget, you can find up to date information about your child’s topics by visiting their class curriculum information leaflet which can be found below.
-You can also learn aout the school's approach to phonics by visiting the Reception class page.
+Don’t forget, you can find up to date information about your child’s topics by visiting their class curriculum information leaflet which can be found on their class page.
+You can also learn about the school's approach to phonics by visiting the Reception class page.

 The Teaching of Phonics